CMecrow/CM-Project-5/README.md

 ### Pre navbar header

 - Across the top of all pages, a header is displayed, detailing some strong incentives for users to purchase from the store.
 One feature that is repeated across the site is the incentive of hitting the 'free delivery' mark of £100.
 Obviously the larger the order the better for the store, but it also provides an incentive for the user, a potential reason for them to top up their shopping bag with an extra purchase to avoid paying shipping costs.
 The second incentive is the stores 'Expert knowledge and advice', this is included to communicate to customers that the store staff understand the products and are open to giving advice where required.
 This is important because rollerblading as a sport can seem fairly inaccessible to someone without previous knowledge, with the varying features of products hidden behind jargon and other industry terms.
+This knowledge is accessible for the customers within each product page, where they can ask a question about a specific product, and the admin can respond.
+The final incentive is a 'Free size swap'.
+This is something that various other skate shops offer and advertise so it's important for our store to match them.
+Within rollerblading, different brand's skates, or event models of skates within the same brand, have a very different fit on the foot.
+Because of this, offering a free size swap releives one of the main worries that someone may have when buying new skates.
+- To avoid this head becoming overbearing on smaller screens with the long text, the choice was made to filter off the less important incentives one by one, maintaining the header's height at the top of the page.
+The highest importance was assigned to 'Free Delivery on all orders over £100', second priority to 'Expert knowledge and advice' with 'Free size swap' being placed last.
+The downside to this is that the latter two incentives would be hidden to customer who only view the site on a small display.
+One solution to this in a future iteration would be to include the incentives in an 'About Us' or 'FAQ' page, discussed in the future features section.

 ### Navbar

 - As mentioned, one of the main goals with the navbar was to give space to the site name 'Leaf Skateshop'.
 The logo font was chosen because it was bold and angular, and because it looked stylish in full caps, rather than overbearing.
 The colour scheme of the logo was chosen to fit the leaf, nature theme, as well as being a colour that would work well in other areas of the site, and provide enough distinction to other text for accessibility.
 All of the links present in the nav were originally going to be spread across the top of the page (see wireframes), however when making the site, they looked good centered underneath the strong logo, as it really draws the eye on the page.
 To keep the navbar from becoming slightly bloated with too many links, it was split into two rows with the top row being the priority links to the available products, and the second row being further product filtering in the search bar, along with icons for Account, Admin and Basket.
 These icons were chosen as they fit standard ecommerce convention, and don't clutter the navbar with too much text.
 While mouseovering any of the icons and nav links, the colours will change to indicate that the item is a link that can be clicked and will take the user away from the current page.
 The navbar is also responsive in that as soon as the display falls below 992px, it will become a button which will provide a dropdown list of all links.
 The searchbar is excluded from this as it moves to the top of the page.
+- With regards to the Account button, to make the user journey as smooth as possible, I was keen for the user not to have to select a page from a list of options if possible.
+So rather than include a drop down menu that would list 'Account', 'Log in', 'Sign Out' and 'Register' I included logic in the html template to display one link for users to either log in (which includes a link to registration), and if the user was already logged in, the original link would be hidden and instead an identical link would be displayed to take the user to the accounts page which includes a button to sign out.

 ### Searchbar

 - The searchbar was an important must have feature within the user stories.
 On a xl display it sits alongside the lower nav icons neatly, using another font awesome icon as the submit button.
 I had a choice to make with the searchbar as soon as the display hits 992px, and the responsive navbar kicks in.
 One option was to include the searchbar in the dropdown with the other links however this felt a bit awkward to use and I quickly decided to keep it seperate and relocate it to the top of the page for easy access for the user.
 As this was not included in the original template, it meant a fair amount of tweaks to the css to implement.
 This is discussed in more detail in the [testing file.]((https://github.com/CMecrow/CM-Project-5/blob/main/docs/testing.md))

+### Messages

+-

 ### Banner Image and Call to Action